Academic Calendar

 3 Credits Weekly (3-0-0)

-This is an overview of the significant post-Second World War developments in Canadian foreign policy.
-This course assesses Canada's foreign policy priorities, orientations and sources.
-Topics addressed include the following: Canadian security, development assistance, role in international organizations, Canada and the global economy, the human security agenda, and the role of non-governmental organizations in shaping Canadian foreign policy.
+This course is an overview of major developments in Canadian foreign policy since the end of the Second World War.
+This course assesses Canada's foreign policy priorities, paradigms, and sources.
+Topics examined include: Canadian security at home and abroad; Canadian civil-military relations; Canada as an international actor; Canada and the global economy; and the role of international and non-governmental organizations in shaping Canadian foreign policy.

 POLS 368